TheovanKraay/gremlin-mysql-sample/README.md

 6. Endpoints in the sample are preconfigured to run with the Emulator.
 You don't have to change anything apart for create a db named "graph", and a graph named "people", and create partition key "/pk", within the emulator portal that starts up after you have run the above Powershell command(s). .
 7. Build and Run the project.
 8. This will load data into your local Cosmos DB container.
 9. You can traverse the graph data using a graph explorer application that has been added to this project (Note that node.js needs to be installed onto your system first for this to run properly - https://nodejs.org/en/download/).
-Open the GremlinNetSample.sln solution under the "Web" folder and restore the packages.
+Open the GraphExplorer.sln solution under the "Web" folder and restore the packages.
 Run the solution.
 10. You can also compare this data with the same data in mysql - import the self-contained sqlgraph.sql file (\GremlinNetSample\sqlgraph) into a mysql database.
 You can run the queries in that folder.

 ## More information